At Cluck U, we want you to have actual facts, not "alternate facts."

 To slaughter.
 Sadly, there is no such thing as a happy retirement for chickens or any farm animals (unless they are the one out of billions that are rescued and make it to sanctuary - but even then, dealing with the after-effects of being used by industry, and the permanent physical adversities they suffer, takes a terrible toll.
 Their lives are often plagued by ailments and susceptibility to illness, if not outright mutilations and deformities.)
 That poor layer hen ends up at the slaughterhouse where she is destined to be made into "cheap meat"- nuggets and such, since her body is so spent.
 Bottom line: chickens used for eggs STILL END UP AT THE SLAUGHTERHOUSE.
 They still end up as meat.
 They don't get thanks for all the eggs they have provided.

-Vegetarians, please take note.
-We've all been there - we all thought eggs and dairy were cool because the animals "had a good life."
+Vegetarians, please take note: We've all been there - we all were told that eggs and dairy were harmless, just a by-product that we were doing the animals a favor by taking from them, and we were all assured the animals "had a good life."
 WE WERE CONNED.

 [THIS PAGE IS A WORK-IN-PROGRESS.
 MORE INFO AND SOURCE NOTES TO BE ADDED IN COMING DAYS.]